carpentries/trainers/governance.md

 1. After the two week comment period, a proposal moves to a vote among all trainers.

 A proposal is adopted with a quorum of 60% of Active badged Trainers voting (for,against, or abstain) and 75% of the votes in favor.
+All changes to Committee documentation must additionally be approved by The Carpentries Executive Council before they go into effect.

 ## Removal